distantmagic/resonance/docs/pages/docs/features/ai/server/llama-cpp/index.md

 }
 ```

-## Stopping Completion Generator
+### Stopping Generator

 :::danger
-Using just the `break` keyword does not stop the completion request.
+Using just the `break` keyword does not stop the completion request
+(`llama.cpp` will keep going, even though the PHP loop is stopped).
 You need
 to use `$completion->stop()`.
 :::